 - Keep retainers away from hot water, hot car dashboards, pockets, the washing machine, and napkins.

 True orthodontic emergencies are rare, but when they occur we are available to you.
-As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can't take care of yourself.
+As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can not take care of yourself.
 We will schedule an appointment to resolve the problem.

 You might be surprised to learn that you may be able to solve many problems yourself until you can get to our office.
 If there is something loose that you can remove, put it in a plastic bag or envelope and bring it with you to your next appointment.
 If your braces are poking you, put soft wax on the area.